LukeGrahamLandry/franca/devlog.md

     and once i can do that, talking to the actual devices might not suck?
   - 4.2,4.3 have a list, hey there's only 7 pages of stuff i have to do, how hard could it be
   - i think the sane thing is to do it gradually so i don't lose my mind
+- store file position on FileHandle directly instead of in the data and have the vtable expose pread/pwrite interface instead of read/write

 ## (Nov 26)